 For all dams the general preferred production flow is calculated from input data on the dam.
 The flow that is preferred to be released from the dam today is then adjusted depending on purpose.
 The general production flow (qprod) may be constant or vary between two values per year.
-This is determined by the input variables qprod1, qprod2, datum1 and datum2.
+Typically it is estimated from the yearly average inflow of the dam, which is given as input data.
+It can alternatively be determined by input variables qprod1, qprod2, datum1 and datum2, which then has to be estimated.
 Regulation period 1 between datum1 and datum2 has production flow qprod1, while the rest of the year has production flow qprod2.
 Not setting the dates gives the same production flow the whole year (qprod1).
 IF qprod1 is not given qprod is estimated from the yearly average inflow of the dam, which is given as input data.